 I love giving gifts.
 Taking the time to find gifts I think my husband will love is something I enjoy doing.
 I like to find unusual gift ideas that he would never guess he is getting.
 It may be that your spouse also loves to surprise and delight you….but won't be able to do that if there is a “no gift” rule.

-I am not going to sit here and tell you that I have loved every gift my husband has bought me over the years.
-I haven't….but my husband and I agreed long ago that we would not get upset if someone wanted to return something.
-My husband has bought me clothing before and there have been items that I returned.
+I will not sit here and tell you that I have loved every gift my husband has bought me.
+I haven't, but my husband and I agreed long ago that we would not get upset if we wanted to return something.
+My husband has bought me clothing before, and there have been items that I returned.
 Knowing he took the time to go out and look for something he thought I would like means the world to me.

-I really believe that ROMANCE is lacking in marriages today.
-I think that exchanging gifts…however small…can be a way to bring back some romance and thoughtfulness to many marriages.
+I believe that ROMANCE is lacking in marriages today.
+I think that exchanging gifts, however small, can be a way to bring back some romance and thoughtfulness to many marriages.

 What are Your Christmas Gift Traditions With Your Spouse?